Floating Point Standard Types

 Swift namespace via the Swift Base Library.

-Probably the most commonly used integer type is
+Probably the most commonly used floating point type is